 Unless you can qualify for a no-down-payment mortgage like a VA loan, you will have to come up with a down payment of anywhere from 3% to 20% of the purchase price.
 So as a single parent buying a home in Riverside who has to rely on a single income, you’ll need to begin saving for the down payment now . . . or sooner.

 A good way to go about saving the down payment money is to open a separate savings account solely dedicated to that purpose.
 That way, it will be much easier to resist the temptation to spend the money when an emergency arises or you come across that shiny new item you think you have to have.
 Also, consider using one of the new online savings accounts like VARO that yield 2+% on your money.

 Then, once you’ve saved enough to cover a down payment, it’s time to begin house hunting in earnest . . . after you do one more thing.

 3. Get Mortgage Pre-Approval

-As a single parent buying a home in Los Angeles, you should definitely get pre-approved for a mortgage.
+As a single parent buying a home in Riverside, you should definitely get pre-approved for a mortgage.
 And keep in mind that pre-approval is different from being pre-qualified.

 When you’re pre-qualified, a lender has examined your credit report and has decided that you may get a mortgage loan, but nothing is guaranteed.
 Pre-approved, on the other hand, means that you have indeed qualified for a certain mortgage amount, and the lender will, in fact, grant you a loan for that amount (assuming, of course, that your financial situation doesn’t change in the meantime).